-In two preliminary phases of the experiment, 8 sham plus 8 rats whose Basolateral Amygdala complex ('BLA') was lesioned were trained in separate trials to press a lever and pull a chain to obtain respectively Noyes pellets and maltodextrin.
-The training phase was followed by an extinction test lasting 20 minutes (divided in groups of 2 minutes) where: (1) both manipulanda were present in the experimental chamber; (2) half of the rats had been previously satiated with Noyes pellets while the other half with maltodextrin.
-The main result is that during the first two minutes of the test non-lesioned rats performed the action corresponding to the manipulandum of the non-satiated food with a much higher rate with respect to the other manipulandum, even if they had never experienced this condition before.
+In two preliminary phases of the experiment, eight sham plus eight rats whose Basolateral Amygdala complex ('BLA') was lesioned were trained in separate trials to press a lever or pull a chain to obtain respectively Noves pellets and maltodextrin.
+The training phase was followed by an extinction test lasting 20 mins (divided in groups of 2 mins) where: (1) both manipulanda were present in the experimental chamber; (2) half of the rats had been previously satiated with Noyes pellets while the other half with maltodextrin.
+The main result indicated that during the first two minutes of the test non-lesioned rats performed the action corresponding to the manipulandum of the non-satiated food with a much higher rate with respect to the other manipulandum, even if they had experienced the two manipulanda together for the first time.
 On the other hand, BLA-lesioned rats did not show any devaluation effect: they performed the two actions at the same rate.
 These experiments clearly demonstrate that BLA plays a fundamental role in the transfer of the diminished hedonic value of food to instrumentally acquired behavior.
-This key finding, central for clarifying the relationship existing between Pavlovian and instrumental conditioning, is the target of the model presented in the following sections.
+This key finding, central for clarifying the relationship existing between Pavlovian and instrumental conditioning, is the target of the model presented here.

-3. The simulated environment, the robot and the experiments
+3 The simulated environment, the robot and the experiments

-The model presented here was tested within an embodied system because, as mentioned in the introduction, the long-term goal of this research is to build robot controllers that on one side are based on sound anatomical and physiological neuroscientific evidence (this should give the robots the flexibility that characterizes real organisms), and on the other side is capable of scaling to function in realistic robotic setups.
-Although we are aware that the role of the 'degree of embodiment and situatedness' of the model and simulations presented here is rather limited, because sensors and actuators are rather simplified and the model's low-level behaviors are hardwired, nevertheless testing the model in a robotic simulation forced us to design the model in such a way that in the future it might be able to cope with the difficulties posed by more realistic setups.
-For example, the use of the robotic simulator introduced random durations in the various phases of training, testing, and action execution that posed interesting challenges to the time properties and robustness of the learning algorithms of the model.
+The model presented here was tested within an embodied system because, as mentioned in the introduction, one of the long-term goal of this research is to build models that are based on sound anatomical and physiological neuroscientific evidence and that at the same time are capable of scaling to function in realistic robotic setups.
+Although we are aware that the role of the 'degree of embodiment and situatedness' of the model and simulations presented here is rather limited (e.g. the sensors and actuators used are rather simplified, low-level behaviors are hardwired, etc.), nevertheless the use of a robotic test forced us to design a model potentially capable to cope with the difficulties posed by more realistic setups.
+For example, the randomly variable duration of the trials, actions' execution, and rewarding effects posed interesting challenges to the robustness of the learning algorithms of the model.

-The model was tested with a simulation of a rat ('ICEAsim') developed within the EU project ICEA with the use of the physics $3D \text{ simulator} \text{ Webots}^{TM}$. ibrary ODE for the simulation of dynamics and interactions between rigid bodies.
-The model was written in MatlabTM and was interfaced with 'ICEAsim' through a TCP/IP connection.
-The robotic setup used to test the model is shown in Fig. 3.a and it is now briefly described skipping irrelevant details.
-The training and test environment is composed by a grey-walled chamber containing a yellow lever, a red chain, and a food-dispenser that turns green or blue when food A or food B is delivered in it.
-When 'pressed' or 'pulled', the lever and chain make respectively food A or B (the 'rewarding' stimuli) available at the dispenser.
+The model was tested with a simulated robotic rat ('ICEAsim') developed within the EU project ICEA on the basis of the physics 3D simulator WebotsTM.
+The model was written in MatlabTM and was interfaced with ICEAsim through a TCP/IP connection.
+The robotic setup used to test the model is shown in Fig. 1 and it is now briefly described skipping irrelevant details.
+The training and test environment is composed by a grey-walled chamber containing a yellow lever, a red chain, and a food-dispenser that turns green or blue when respectively food A or food B is delivered in it.
+When 'pressed' or 'pulled', the lever and chain make respectively food A or B (the rewarding stimuli) available at the dispenser.